vgwb/Antura/docs/en/manual/install.md

 ---
-title: Install and Setup
+title: Install
 ---
-# Install and Setup
+# Install

 The game is compatible with iOS, Android and Windows, so it can be played on smartphones, tablets and PCs.
+Once installed, Internet is NOT required when playing the game.

 > [!TIP]
 > We suggest tablets as the easiest device to be used in the classroom.

-Once installed, Internet is NOT required when playing the game.

-## iOS devices
+## iOS

 **Requirements**: Ensure that the devices have the latest version of iOS (minimal iOS 12.0).